 To say that NASA is a heavy user of the Mac is a colossal understatement.
 Over the course of 20 years, EMAGENIT has had the privilege of both training NASA personnel on how to use Excel VBA on the Mac as well as develop Excel VBA software on the Mac for them.
 In particular, EMAGENIT along with its NASA counterparts, helped design conceptual software for the Mars Rovers that had to work both in Excel for Windows as well as Excel for Mac.
 You can read more about our NASA Mars Rover project here.
 Our design experiences on that project as well as our other NASA training ventures have helped us with the practical applications of using Excel for Mac in the science and engineering fields.

 What Do We Consider Microsoft Excel Training in the Mac?
 We consider our Microsoft Excel training for the Mac to be everything that does not relate to Excel VBA macros.
 We cover from beginning to advanced Excel topics in the Mac.
-We cover the Mac in our public seminars, webinars and onsites.
+We cover the Mac in our public Public, online courses and onsites.

 In our Excel for Mac training, we discuss in detail the strategies and methods that you need to know to push the Mac to its fullest non-macro capabilities.
 We also discuss the Excel quirks along the way that stop you dead in your tracks and the work arounds.